Joint Multi-Leaf Segmentation, Alignment and Tracking from Fluorescence Plant Videos: Experiments and Results

-We select $2$-$3$ frames near the ending frame to be the negative training samples whose class labels $Q_t=-1$ and $5$ frames evenly distributed before failure starts to be the positive training samples whose class labels $Q_t=1$.
-Features $\bm{x}_t$ are extracted as discussed in Sec.~\ref{SVM} and used to train the SVM classifier.
+We select $2$-$3$ frames near the ending frame as the negative training samples with $Q_t=-1$ and $5$ frames evenly distributed before the failure starts as the positive training samples with $Q_t=1$.
+The features $\bm{x}_t$ are extracted as discussed in Section~\ref{SVM} and used to train a SVM classifier.
 The learned model is applied to all frames to predict the tracking quality.
 Figure~\ref{fig:regress} (b) shows an example of the output.
-We apply a Gaussian filter to remove outliers and delete those failure length with less than $5$ frames (the shortest length of failure samples).
+We apply a Gaussian filter to remove outliers and delete the failure whose length is less than $5$ frames (the shortest length of failure samples).

 We compare the first frame of a predicted failure with that of a labeled failure.
-When their distance is less than $12$ frames (the average length of failure samples), it is considered as a true detection.
+When their distance is less than $12$ frames (the average length of the failure samples), it is considered as a true detection.
 Otherwise it is a false detection.
 Using the leave-one-video-out testing scheme, the quality model generates $11$ true detections and $16$ false detections over $15$ labeled failures.
-Similarly, this quality model is applied during tracking and outputs a prediction curve for each leaf (shown in Fig.~\ref{fig:overview}).\\
+Similarly, this quality model is applied during tracking and outputs a prediction curve for each leaf (shown in Figure~\ref{fig:overview}).\\